 b.
 Personal devices come with additional security risks and businesses should ensure that employees are;

-Here are 10 steps to increase data protection when working from home;
+Here are ten steps to increase data protection when working from home;

-1. IT Support – when working remotely, it’s especially important to have your IT department’s contact details on hand.
-This ensures that you can quickly notify them if any company or personal equipment containing company data is stolen, lost, or breached.
+- IT Support – When working remotely, it’s especially important to have your IT department’s contact details on hand.
+This ensures that you can quickly notify them if any company or personal equipment containing company data is stolen, lost, or breached

-2. Follow company policy – your organisation will have protocols in place to ensure that data is adequately protected.
-Remember to follow these when working from home and avoid the more convenient, but less secure, route of sending emails from your personal account for example.
+- Follow company policy – Your organisation will have protocols in place to ensure that data is adequately protected.
+Remember to follow these when working from home and avoid the more convenient, but less secure, route of sending emails from your personal account for example

-3. Use company software – if you are provided with hardware or software from your company, you should use this.
-They will have added protection in place and provide the best protection for data.
+- Use company software – If you are provided with hardware or software from your company, you should use this.
+They will have added protection in place and provide the best protection for data

-4. Keep it confidential – while working from home and sharing the same space with friends and/or family members, where possible try to hold conversations in a place you are less likely to be overheard and position your screen so that it is not visible to others.
+- Keep it confidential – While working from home and sharing the same space with friends and/or family members, where possible try to hold conversations in a place you are less likely to be overheard and position your screen so that it is not visible to others

-5. Beware of phishing – be especially vigilant when opening emails or links from a potentially untrustworthy source.
-Phishing attacks are commonly used by cybercriminals to trick users into sharing personal information, passwords and credit card details.
+- Beware of phishing – Be especially vigilant when opening emails or links from a potentially untrustworthy source.
+Phishing attacks are commonly used by cybercriminals to trick users into sharing personal information, passwords and credit card details

-6. Use your VPN – businesses will typically use a Virtual Private Network (VPN) to create a secure connection to your organisation’s data while using the internet.
-These will most likely be in place as a password enabled or token system.
+- Use your VPN – Businesses will typically use a Virtual Private Network (VPN) to create a secure connection to your organisation’s data while using the internet.
+These will most likely be in place as a password enabled or token system

-7. Back it up – data backups are an essential process to ensure that data is protected elsewhere in the event of loss or corruption.
-If you are unsure about what you need to back up data, or how to do it – contact your IT department.
+- Back it up – Data backups are an essential process to ensure that data is protected elsewhere in the event of loss or corruption.
+If you are unsure about what you need to back up data, or how to do it – contact your IT department

-8. Strong passwords – a simple yet effective method to protect against infiltration whether using online storage, software, or personal devices is to use strong passwords which are hard to guess.
-The National Security Council (NSC) recommends using three random words together and be sure to use different passwords for different services.
+- Strong passwords – A simple yet effective method to protect against infiltration whether using online storage, software, or personal devices is to use strong passwords which are hard to guess.
+The National Security Council (NSC) recommends using three random words together and be sure to use different passwords for different services

-9. Keep software up to date – when using equipment, whether it’s your own or company owned – always ensure that the security software is up to date.
-Allowing updates to be installed reduces the risk of a successful cyber-attack by criminals.
+- Keep software up to date – When using equipment – whether it’s your own or company owned – always ensure that the security software is up to date.
+Allowing updates to be installed reduces the risk of a successful cyber-attack by criminals

-10. Secure communications –use communication tools provided by your organisation.
-If you need to share data with others internally – choose a secure messaging application or document sharing system.
-If you are using email, which can be unsecure, consider adding password protection to documents and sharing these passwords using a secure messaging channel.
+- Secure communications – Use communication tools provided by your organisation.
+If you need to share data with others internally, choose a secure messaging application or document sharing system.
+If you are using email – which can be unsecure – consider adding password protection to documents and sharing these passwords using a secure messaging channel.